MystenLabs/sui/crates/sui-sdk/README.md

 ```

-# Rust SDK Examples
+# Rust SDK examples

-The [examples](https://github.com/MystenLabs/sui/tree/main/crates/sui-sdk/examples) folder provides both simple and advanced examples.
+The [examples](https://github.com/MystenLabs/sui/tree/main/crates/sui-sdk/examples) folder provides both basic and advanced examples.
 There are five files ending in `_api.rs` which provide code examples of the corresponding APIs and their methods.
 These showcase how to use the Sui Rust SDK, and can all be run locally against a local running Sui network.
 Below are instructions on the prerequisites and how to run these examples.
 ## Preqrequisites

 Unless otherwise specified, most of these examples assume that Sui is installed, and that there is a local network running.

 * Install `sui` binary following the [Sui installation](https://github.com/MystenLabs/sui/blob/main/doc/src/build/install.md##install-sui-binaries) docs.
-* For local development, after the `sui` binary is installed, run `sui-test-validator` (or `cargo run --bin sui-test-validator` in the [cloned Git repository](https://github.com/mystenlabs/sui) if you don't want to install `Sui`) to spin up a local network with a local validator, a fullnode, and a faucet server.
+* For local development, after you install the `sui` binary, run `sui-test-validator` (or `cargo run --bin sui-test-validator` in the [cloned Git repository](https://github.com/mystenlabs/sui) if you don't want to install `Sui`) to spin up a local network with a local validator, a Full node, and a faucet server.
 Refer to [this guide](https://docs.sui.io/build/sui-local-network) for more information.
 The local network will be up and running on `http://127.0.0.1:9000` and the faucet server on `http://127.0.0.1:9123`.

 ## Running the examples

-In the root folder of the `sui` repository (or in the `sui-sdk` crate folder), examples can be individually run using the command  `cargo run --example filename` (without `.rs` extension).
+In the root folder of the `sui` repository (or in the `sui-sdk` crate folder), you can individually run examples using the command  `cargo run --example filename` (without `.rs` extension).
 For example:
 * `cargo run --example sui_client`
 * `cargo run --example coin_read_api`
 * `cargo run --example event_api`